firoagni/ai-development-tutorials/ai_solution_building_guide.md

 - ✅ **Flexible**: Need a new capability?
 Just provide the agent access to the necessary tools—no structural changes needed
 - ✅ **Adaptive**: No need to anticipate every use case or map out all the steps in advance.
 Let the LLM chart the right path
 - ❌ **Unpredictable**: You can't always anticipate which path they'll take
-- ❌ **Expensive**: They're clever, but may take incorrect routes or use more LLM calls than necessary
+- ❌ **Expensive**: Each decision requires an LLM call ($$), and agents may explore wrong paths before succeeding—expect costs to be 5-10x higher than equivalent workflows.

 ### Choosing Wisely
 **Golden Rule: Find the simplest solution possible, add complexity only when needed.**